 “Nice guy; great speaker!”

-Andrew McAfee is the Co-Founder and Co-Director of the MIT Initiative on the Digital Economy and a Principal Research Scientist at the MIT Sloan School of Management.
+Andrew McAfee is the Co-Founder and Co-Director of the Initiative on the Digital Economy and a Principal Research Scientist at the MIT Sloan School of Management.
 He studies how computer technologies are changing business, the economy, and society.
-His 2014 book on these topics, The Second Machine Age: Work, Progress, and Prosperity in a Time of Brilliant Technologies, co-authored with Erik Brynjolfsson,has won several prestigious awards and has been both a New York Times and Wall Street Journal top ten bestseller.
-He is also the author of the 2009 book Enterprise 2.0: New Collaborative Tools for Your Organization’s Toughest Challenges.
-Andrew’s next book, Machine, Platform, Crowd: Harnessing the Digital Revolution, scheduled for publication this spring, will offer an executive’s guide to succeeding during this turbulent era when technologies are hurtling forward at such a startling pace.
+His 2014 book on these topics, The Second Machine Age: Work, Progress, and Prosperity in a Time of Brilliant Technologies, has won several prestigious awards and has been both a New York Times and Wall Street Journal top ten bestseller.
+His newest book, Machine, Platform, Crowd: Harnessing our Digital Future, published June 2017, offers an executive’s guide to succeeding during this turbulent era when technologies are hurtling forward at such a startling pace.